Skip to content

 Parquet over direct DB writes: Data stays portable.
 Switch to cloud storage with --storage s3://... and the same queries work.

-DuckDB views for files: Zero-copy reads mean file sources are instant.
+DuckDB views for files: Zero-copy reads mean file connectors are instant.
 No sync step, no data duplication.

 Cloud-native storage: When configured with cloud storage, DuckDB runs in-memory and reads parquet files directly from S3/GCS/Azure via the httpfs extension.
 No local disk needed.
 Metadata is persisted as small parquet files in a _meta/ prefix.

-Registry-based sources: Adding a source is a data entry, not a code change.
-The registry maps source names to dlt import paths and credential schemas.
+Registry-based connectors: Adding a connector is a data entry, not a code change.
+The registry maps connector names to dlt import paths and credential schemas.

 Dynamic MCP instructions: The server computes instructions from actual database state.
 Agents know exactly what data is available without hardcoded docs.